Tourist header template

 Mr Bygraves could oh-so easily have been singing about Arundel because when it’s spring again, the tulips arrive…in Arundel.

-During the annual Arundel Castle Tulip Festival, 120 different types of tulip burst into bloom from bulbs, which have slept soundly underground throughout the winter months.
-The coloured flowers catch our attention, and their colourful names capture our imagination.
 Can you spot the Purple Prince, Curly Sue, Black Parrot, Flaming Flag, or Orange Emperor?
 Which tulip do you think is the Queen of the Night?
 We’ll give you a clue… look for the tulip flower so dark it almost looks black.

-Have you ever noticed that tulip flowers are symmetrical?
-It is thought their name comes from the Persian word for turban, which the flower heads are thought to resemble.
 Tulips, the bright, show-stopping flower in spring’s colour palette, originally grew in areas stretching from Southern Europe to Central Asia.
 From the 17th century onwards, tulips were popular throughout western Europe.
 So popular in fact that tulip bulbs were traded like stocks and shares.

 Apeldoorn’s Elite Tulip